cositools/cosi-setup/README.md

 #### Xcode

-Xcode must be installed from the App store, and then install the command line tools via:
+Xcode must be installed from the App store.
+Afterwards install the command line tools via:
 ```
 xcode-select --install
 ```